facephi/sdk-mobile-documentation/capacitor_versioned_docs/version-2.0.X/Voice_Component.md

     component cannot be instantiated.

 ### 5.4 errorMessage
 -   Indicates an additional error message if necessary.
 It is an optional value.

+### 5.5 audios:
+Returns the recorded audios.
+Only if the param returnAudios was setted in true.

+### 5.6 tokenizedAudios
+Returns the tokenized recorded audios.
+Only if the param returnTokenizedAudios was setted in true.